Is CSS-in-JS actually bad?

 & nesting for free (using PostCSS).
 We can use this idea to go one step further and support Sass too, because Sass is awesome!

-This should totally have been a problem that's been solved already.
-There were definitely attempts made.
-Linaria is a fully static CSS-in-JS solution for this exact problem... except I have had trouble getting it to work with cascade layers or with Vite SSR (a la Astro).
-As a matter of fact, I have had trouble with most CSS-in-JS libraries in Astro.
+Scoped + colocated + performant styling totally should have been an already-solved problem.
+There were definitely attempts made: Linaria is a static CSS-in-JS library designed to address exactly this; except I have had trouble getting it to work with cascade layers or with Vite SSR (a la Astro).
+In fact, I have had trouble with most CSS-in-JS libraries in Astro.

 My goal for ecsstatic is to make it the closest thing possible to CSS so that it supports all CSS features (including ones that don't exist yet) but more importantly, so that when the time comes, migrating off of it feels painless.